AyatoAshihara/myblog_multi/content/en/authors/admin/_index.md

 ---
-bio: This blog is a nightly update by a man who is working in his third year since completing graduate school.
+bio: This blog is a nightly update by a man who is working in his forth year since completing graduate school.
 The content of this blog has nothing to do with the official position of the author's organization.
 education:
   courses:
   - course: Policy Studies Master